Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

 Albert Einstein is arguably the greatest physicist of all time.
 He emerged from obscurity in 1905.
 At the time he was working as a patent examiner in Switzerland after receiving his Ph.D.
 Aged only 26, Einstein published four physics papers that drew attention to him from leading physicists.
 Not only did the four papers cover a wide range of physics, but they were all highly significant.
 Consequently, 1905 is now referred to as Einstein's miracle year.

 Einstein's first paper was published on the 9th of June, and in it, he explained the photoelectric effect.
 This is what he received his Nobel prize in Physics for in 1921.
-The photoelectric effect was an effect discovered in 1887.
+The photoelectric effect was discovered in 1887.
 When radiation above a certain frequency is incident on a metal, the metal will absorb the radiation and emit electrons (labelled as photoelectrons).

 At the time radiation was theorised as being made up of continuous waves, but this wave description fails to explain the frequency threshold.
 Einstein managed to explain the photoelectric effect by theorising radiation as being made up of discrete packets of energy ('quanta').
 These energy packets are now called photons, or particles of light.
 Max Planck had already introduced the quantisation of radiation, but he disregarded it as merely a mathematical trick and not the true nature of reality.